 2. Corporations commit to low-carbon purchase standards (medium certainty)

 Industrious Labs’ specific activities vary by industry.
 For its aluminum strategy, it plans to coordinate (and sometimes fund) organizations focused on direct action activism, apply financial pressure by targeting investors and lenders, and directly engage with corporate executives.
-For the same reasons mentioned above, we generally think Industrious Labs’ leadership is able to execute targeted campaigns, though this may vary by industry and specific approach.
-Additionally, it’s our impression that Industrious Labs is relatively less experienced with campaigns targeting large multinational corporations, and we think their past corporate experience may be less transferable to heavy industry sectors than their past government experience.
+For the same reasons mentioned above, we generally think Industrious Labs’ leadership can execute targeted campaigns, though this may vary by industry and specific approach.
+Additionally, our impression is that Industrious Labs is relatively less experienced with campaigns targeting large multinational corporations, and we think their corporate experience may be less transferable to heavy industry sectors than their past government experience.

-We generally (but not always) view this assumption as especially important for assessing Industrious Labs’ potential global impact of US-focused activities, since we think corporate action is likely to be an important pathway to affecting change in countries that are major heavy industry players.
+We generally (but not always) view this assumption as especially important for assessing Industrious Labs’ potential global impact of US-focused activities since we think corporate action is likely to be an important pathway to affecting change in countries that are major heavy industry players.
 For example, China is the world’s largest producer, exporter, and importer of steel.
 Industrious Labs’ initial steel campaign targets non-Chinese major automotive firms (e.g., GM), which it expects to subsequently affect Chinese-based manufacturing via the joint ventures that Chinese companies have with these multinational firms.
-It also plans to target automotive firms that directly purchase steel in both the US and China, and advocate for them to transition to low-carbon steel worldwide.
+It also plans to target automotive firms directly purchasing steel in both the US and China and advocate for them to transition to low-carbon steel worldwide.